 How you can help us reach our goal:

 Make a donation to the JourneyWoman Tree Sisters Fund and make a contribution here.

-Every time someone subscribes to our newsletter, we’ll make a donation on their behalf.
-So refer JourneyWoman.com to the amazing women in your life and ask them to Subscribe to our newsletter.
+Every time someone subscribes to our magazine, we’ll make a donation on their behalf.
+Refer JourneyWoman.com to the amazing women in your life and ask them to Subscribe to our newsletter.

 We can do this, together!
 Thank you!

 The JourneyWoman community has a long and reverent appreciation for responsible travel and the preservation of our precious planet.
 Our credo of Authentic Travel is rooted in the belief that we must all commit to make the world a better place to experience, enjoy and share.

 In times of stress and anxiety, we find solace in nature.
 This year, so many of us developed a renewed appreciation for nature with our travels at home.
 A walk in the forest, being among the trees can shift our perspective and our optimism.

 20% of the world’s oxygen is produced in the Amazon forest

 According to the United Nations Food and Agriculture Organization (FAO), an estimated 18 million acres (7.3 million hectares) of forest are lost each year